-Carpentry skills to achieve excellence in the field
+Higher level carpentry skills to achieve excellence in commercial construction.

 Describes how to read and interpret a set of commercial drawings and specifications.